TumbleOwlee/neovim-config/README.md

-# Personal Neovim Configuration
+# Neovim Configuration

 [![Nightly](https://github-drone.code-ape.dev/api/badges/TumbleOwlee/neovim-config/status.svg?ref=refs/tags/nightly)](https://github-drone.code-ape.dev/TumbleOwlee/neovim-config)

-This repository contains my personal Neovim configuration file.
-It was crated based on ideas collected from other users and provides an easy setup on a new machine.
-It's aim is to get my previous setup done in lua instead of vimscript.
+This reposity contains my personal Neovim configuration.
+It is a collection of various plugins that I collected over the time.
+I'm keeping it up-to-date and will add or remove plugins anytime I find something useful or replace some plugin with a more modern version.
+The configuration provides an easy entrance into a basic setup for software developer's.